Some of the numbers presented in this website may not be the most recent available

 Albanians began to gain some power in the province but were brutally suppressed in the 1980s.
 Yugoslavian breakup then led to new demands for sovereignty and ethnic tensions culminated in the Kosovo War of 1998.

 The war ended with intervention by NATO and the region became a UN protectorate.
-In 2008 independence was declared but Serbia has not yet recognised this.
+In 2008 independence was declared but Serbia refuses to recognise Kosovo as an independent country.

 Most of Kosovo's terrain is mountainous.
 The highest peak is Deravica at 2,656 m.
 There are two narrow plains; the Metohija basin in the west, and the Plain of Kosovo in the east.